 The recommended investment term is three years and longer.

-The fund's exposure to shares may result in short-term price fluctuations that make it unsuitable for investors who can only invest for short periods
+The fund's exposure to shares may result in short-term price fluctuations, making it unsuitable to investors who can only invest for short periods.

 WHO SHOULD CONSIDER INVESTING IN THE FUND?